anttikarhu/reservation/README.md

     - Added `resources/templates/index.html`
 - If Thymeleaf is added, and there is also static page with same name (index.html), Thymeleaf wins
 - Thymeleaf could be used to put some data from server side to page, even if front side framework is used, so I guess Thymeleaf will remain

+### Day 2

+- I started by installing `Yarn`
+- I created a new React application called "app" by typing `yarn create react-app app`
+    - It fetches all sorts of stuff, and installs them and creates a project structure
+    - After running with `yarn start`, browser screen was opened and the app is automatically refreshed when application files are changed
+- Then I added Bootstrap `yarn add bootstrap reactstrap`, and React router `yarn add react-router-dom`
+    - Bootstrap can be used by adding `import 'bootstrap/dist/css/bootstrap.min.css';` to `index.js`,
+    - and importing desired components in `App.js`, for example: `import {Button} from 'reactstrap';` and `<Button color="success">Yes button</Button>`
+- Next thing is to integrate Spring Boot and React apps together somehow?

 ## TODO